 Youth in Transition Toolkit:

-Services and supports for independent living are matched to a person's individual needs.
+Services and supports for in(ter)dependent living are matched to a person's individual needs.
 Informal supports may be available from friends, family and the community.
 Formal supports are provided by personal care assistants and programs such as Medicaid waivers.

 Instruction in self-advocacy